Semrush Review 2026: Pricing, Features & Honest Verdict

 Pricing is steep and aggressively gated

-Additional user seats compound the cost problem.
-Adding a user to any plan costs $45–$100/month depending on the tier, making team access prohibitively expensive for agencies with more than two or three SEO specialists.
-Compare this to tools like SE Ranking, which includes multiple user seats at lower tiers, or Screaming Frog, where a single desktop license covers unlimited users on one machine.
+Extra seats make it worse.
+Adding a user costs $45–$100/month per tier.
+For agencies with 3+ SEO specialists, that adds up fast.
+Compare: SE Ranking includes multiple seats at lower tiers.
+Screaming Frog covers unlimited users on one machine.
 A G2 reviewer highlighted this as a major frustration, noting that essential features require additional payment beyond the already steep base price.

 Data accuracy discrepancies